6 things you should know before college

 Transform your love of nature travel into your dream career.

-Travel lovers know the value in experiencing the world, and the Natural Resources Tourism major is designed for those who want to pursue this as a career.
-Two concentrations within the major help you design your dream job, offering courses in tourism management, marketing and planning, natural resources, studies abroad, and social science that will give you the skills for managing recreation and tourism enterprises.
+Nature and travel lovers know the value of exploring the world’s landscapes and communities, and the Natural Resource Tourism major is designed for those who want to pursue this as a career.
+You can select from two concentrations within the major to help you narrow in on your dream job, offering courses like tourism management, marketing and planning, natural resources, studies abroad, and social science, each developing your skills to lead exciting adventures that benefit people, communities and the environment.

 Degree type | Bachelor of Science | |||